 Vail Resorts is quite the mountain monopoly now.
 How many ski resorts can one company own? !
-Apparently a baker’s dozen of dreamy downhill destinations!
+Apparently more than a dozen of dreamy downhill destinations!
 Vail has purchased Canada’s biggest – Whistler Blackcomb for $1 billion and Stowe Mountain for $50 million, now Okemo, Sunapee and Crested Butte for $82 mill, and Stevens Pass Washington for $67 mill.
-Vail now manages 14 ski resorts, the original Vail (since 1962), plus Beaver Creek – one of my personal faves, Breckenridge and Keystone in Colorado; Park City (and Canyons) in Utah, Heavenly, Northstar and Kirkwood in Lake Tahoe California, Whistler Blackcomb in BC Canada; Perisher in Australia; Wilmot Mountain in Wisconsin; Afton Alps in Minnesota and Mt.
+Vail now manages the most resorts, the original Vail (since 1962), plus Beaver Creek – one of my personal faves, Breckenridge and Keystone in Colorado; Park City (and Canyons) in Utah, and recently acquired Heavenly, Northstar and Kirkwood in Lake Tahoe California, Whistler Blackcomb in BC Canada; Perisher in Australia; Wilmot Mountain in Wisconsin; Afton Alps in Minnesota and Mt.
 Brighton in Michigan.
 Vail now has the lion’s share of skier visit too, with 50% of the 10 busiest ski areas on the continent, among the top 3 are Whistler, Vail, and Breckenridge.

-So Vail’s Epic Pass rocks, rivaled by Aspen’s IKON Pass, its even more Epic for 2018-19 by adding Telluride, Sun Valley & Snowbasin for 7-days each on the already epic pass.
-Enjoy skiing at Vail, Beaver Creek, Breckenridge, Keystone, Telluride, Crested Butte, Park City, Heavenly, Northstar, Kirkwood, Wilmot, Afton Alps, Mt.
-Brighton, and Arapahoe Basin, Perisher Australia, Wilmot, Afton Alps and Mt.
-Brighton, Whistler/Blackcomb, Banff Sunshine, Lake Louise, Norquay, Stowe, Okemo, Mount Sunapee .
+So Vail’s Epic Pass rocks, rivaled by Aspen’s IKON Pass, its even more Epic by adding Telluride, Sun Valley & Snowbasin for 7-days each on the already epic pass.
+Enjoy skiing at Vail, Beaver Creek, Breckenridge, Keystone, Telluride, Crested Butte, Park City, Heavenly, Northstar, Kirkwood, Stevens Pass, Wilmot, Afton Alps, Mt.
+Brighton, Perisher Australia, Wilmot, Afton Alps and Mt.
+Brighton, Whistler/Blackcomb, Banff Sunshine, Lake Louise, Norquay, Stowe, Okemo, Mount Sunapee.

 Add to that the impressive ski resort collection the luxury lodging brand Vail Resorts owns – RockResorts, with posh ski lodging properties including the authentic first lodging in Vail village- Lodge at Vail, The Arrabelle at Vail Square, The Pines Lodge and The Osprey at Beaver Creek, One Ski Hill Place at Breckenridge, and the Grand Teton Lodge Company in Jackson Hole, Wyoming.